natalieagus/50002/docs/Software/p_asyncio.md

 >   - Analyze the execution flow from SVC invocation to service routine execution.
 > - **Examine Asynchronous Input Handling**
 >   - Discuss how the OS Kernel manages asynchronous inputs from various I/O devices.
->   - Understand the implementation and operation of an interrupt-driven system for I/O handling.
+>   - Explain the implementation and operation of an interrupt-driven system for I/O handling.
 > - **Study Real-Time I/O Handling and Its Challenges**
 >   - Explore the concept of latency and deadlines in real-time I/O request handling.
 >   - Discuss the strategies to manage multiple interrupt requests effectively.